 Once over the top and heading downhill the climate changes astonishingly.
 Myrdal is clearly on the maritime coast of Norway, milder and damper than what's come before.
 The only branch line on the route, the Flåmsbana to, er, Flåm leaves from here.
 It is one of several stations on the line that there are no roads to.
 Anyone (sadly not me) on the Norway in a Nutshell tour gets off here for another train, then a combination of boat and bus to get to Bergen.
 For me, there were enough tumbling waterfalls, green forests and edging along dramatic fjords to make me sad I wasn't going further.

 This journey finished up in Bergen, which was wet, cold and a good place to find a bar and to settle in for the night.
 This being Norway, you don't settle in for too long anywhere that costs money, but I did my best.

 Bergen Station serves as a fittingly grand finale to this amazing train journey © Nacho Such / Shutterstock

 The Bergen Line is a journey that will live long in my memory.
 If you haven't done it, you can't say for sure that it's not the world's most beautiful train ride.
 Then again, looking at the map, rails go a lot further north in Norway.
 One journey leads to another.

-This article was first published in November 2010 and was updated by Gemma Graham in November 2015.
+This article was first published in November 2010 and was updated in May 2019.